 The Boot Inn, in Calstock (5 minutes drive or you can take the train), became a pub in 1655.
 Sean and Kim serve excellent more restaurant style food and the very best Sunday lunch for miles around.

 There is also the 17th century Tamar Inn, in the centre of the village, which serves great beer and good pub food, near the river Tamar.

-The White Hart, in Chilsworthy, is a really traditional ‘local’, 5 minutes by car.
-The beer is fantastic, so much so they will be in Camra’s Real Ale guide in 2020.
-Even better, the pub has been awarded Camra’s Best Pub in Cornwall award!
+The White Hart, in Chilsworthy, is a really traditional and friendly ‘local’, which is just 5 minutes away by car.
+The beer is fantastic, so much they are in Camra’s Real Ale guide.
+Even better, the pub was awarded Camra’s Best Pub in Cornwall award for two years running!
 Run by Amy and Ian, you will always get a warm welcome.

-The pub has almost as beautiful views over the Tamar Valley as we do!
+The pub has almost as beautiful views over the Tamar Valley as we do; well, actually maybe better!

 Morning Coffee and Afternoon Tea

 For afternoon tea, and the best cakes ever, drop into Lishe, in Calstock.
 Rustic and quirky, Lishe is far more than a tea shop.
 Serving a wide range of Brew Tea Co teas and Cornish brand Origin speciality barista coffee, Lishe also makes, soups, smoothies and savouries every day.

 We now have a cafe in Gunnislake, the Koffi Lodge, which is very friendly and serves excellent cakes – I can vouch for that!

 There is also the working Boat Yard in Calstock as you walk along the river Tamar towards Cotehele House.
 Purchase home-made cake, make a mug of tea and just sit by the river and watch the world go by.